 In the following clauses, wherever S-101 makes an optional S-100 metadata attribute mandatory (that is, restricts multiplicity from 0.. to 1..), the restricted multiplicity is shown in place of the multiplicity given in S-100 Part 17, and a comment noting the restricted multiplicity has been included in the Remarks column.

-Page intentionally left blank

 S100_ExchangeCatalogue

-The Exchange Catalogue inherits the dataset discovery metadata and support file discovery metadata from S-100 Part 17 with additional S-101-specific restrictions.
+The Exchange Catalogue inherits the Dataset Discovery Metadata, Support File Discovery Metadata and Catalogue Discovery Metadata from S-100 Part 17 with additional S-101-specific restrictions.